pgecsenyi/housekeeper/README.md

 # Housekeeper

-A web application that helps with storing and monitoring energy consumptions of real estates.
+A web application that can store and display historical data on energy consumption of real estates.

 ## Installation and usage

-Install the latest versions of _Node.js_ (together with _npm_) on your system.
-Copy the files from the `src` directory to the directory of your choice.
-Navigate to the selected directory and issue the following command.
+Install the latest versions of _Node.js_ (together with _npm_ or _Yarn_) on your system.
+Issue the following command.

-    npm install
+    yarn install

 Take a look at the `config.json` file.
 Specify the path where you would like to store the database.
-After that you can start the server by executing the `npm start` command.
+After that you can start the server by executing the `yarn start` command.
 Visit the `/install` URL first and add the categories you would like to use, separated by a comma with the unit of measurement in paranthesis after each.
 Note that currently exactly 3 categories are supported.

 ## Development environment

-  * Ubuntu 14.04
-  * Visual Studio Code 1.16.0
+  * Visual Studio Code 1.19.3
-  * Yarn 1.0.0